scperkins/EJEHardenberg.github.io/public/writing/political/gamer-gate.md

 The obvious thing here is that whoever sent her the CP is a moron.
 Anita should never have had to see such a thing, she shouldn't have been a target for that.
-Nonetheless, she _retweeted_ the damn thing.
-In essence distributing the illegal content to her followers.
+Nonetheless, she _tweeted_ the block report without censoring the user name she had blocked.
+Within the hours it was still up, anyone who checked that profile was exposed to the illegal content.
+In essence she distributed the illegal content to her followers.
 Perhaps as a solid attempt at show that it actually happened, but it was a hasty and misguided thing.
 I hope she doesn't get condemned for it, I just hope she learns something from it.